jerome-trc/vileboom/docs/guides/building_on_windows.md

-# Building DSDA-Doom on Windows
+# Building Nyan-Doom on Windows

-This is a guide for building DSDA-Doom on Windows.
+This is a guide for building Nyan-Doom on Windows.
 It covers the use of MSVC and MSYS2.

 ## Building using MSVC